Furrrlo/declarative-ui/README.md

 [React](https://react.dev/) inspired declarative UI library written in Java.
 I initially started working on it 'cause I wanted to learn how it could work internally and while I was at it, I also started to add reactivity similar to [Solidjs signals](https://www.solidjs.com/).
+Effects are inspired by [Jetpack Compose](https://developer.android.com/jetpack/compose) 'cause Java thread model is more similar to Kotlin compared to JS.

 Currently based on Swing, can probably easily be adapted for use with JFX.

 Everything might be broken btw